-- -v Verbose mode.
-Print out GNU CPP's version number at the beginning of execution, and report the final form of the include path. - -H Print the name of each header file used, in addition to other normal activities.
+- -remap Enable special code to work around file systems which only permit very short file names, such as MS-DOS. - -H Print the name of each header file used, in addition to other normal activities.
 Each name is indented to show how deep in the '#include' stack it is.
-Precompiled header files are also printed, even if they are found to be invalid; an invalid precompiled header file is printed with '...x' and a valid one with '...!'.
+Precompiled header files are also printed, even if they are found to be invalid; an invalid precompiled header file is printed with '...x' and a valid one with '...!'. - -dletters